The accuracy problem

 Brokers do not verify the data they publish.
 They aggregate records from public filings, commercial databases, and other brokers, then run automated matching algorithms.
 When those algorithms guess wrong, the error becomes part of your permanent profile -- and gets sold and resold across the broker ecosystem.

 The root cause is structural.
-Data brokers ingest billions of records from voter registrations, property filings, court records, utility connections, magazine subscriptions, warranty cards, and dozens of other sources.
-Matching those records to the correct individual is done algorithmically, with no human review.
-When two people share a name, or when a record contains a data entry error at the source, the broker's system has no way to catch it.
+Brokers ingest billions of records from voter registrations, property filings, court records, utility connections, magazine subscriptions, warranty cards, and other sources.
+Matching records to the right person is algorithmic, with no human review.
+When two people share a name, or when a source record has a typo, the broker has no way to catch it.
 The error propagates silently.

 Broker errors are not an abstract problem.
 They produce concrete, documented harm to real people.
 The damage tends to cluster around three groups.